iamdheerajjain/YtDownloader/README.md

 - [CI/CD Setup Guide](docs/ci-cd-setup-guide.md) - Complete setup instructions
 - [Test Plan](docs/test-plan.md) - Validation procedures
 - [Monitoring & Logging](docs/monitoring-logging.md) - Observability strategy

+## 🛠️ Recent Fixes and Improvements

+This project has been updated to address several common issues:

+1. **Security Vulnerabilities**: Dependencies have been updated to address known vulnerabilities
+2. **Improved Error Handling**: Enhanced error reporting in the Jenkins pipeline for better debugging
+3. **Diagnostic Scripts**: Added helper scripts to validate Docker and Kubernetes configurations
+4. **Better Logging**: More detailed logging throughout the pipeline for easier troubleshooting

+For a complete list of fixes, see [FIXES_SUMMARY.md](FIXES_SUMMARY.md)